wollbo/peermarket/README.md

 By integrating with an open banking platform, payments can be performed with several currencies and a multitude of banks in the European markets.

 ## Background
-PeerMarket is the spiritual successor and culmination of the [tinklock](https://github.com/wollbo/tinklock) project, which was likely the first escrow smart contract leveraging open banking for settling peer-to-peer crypto to fiat asset exchange.
+PeerMarket is the spiritual successor and culmination of the [tinklock](https://github.com/wollbo/tinklock) project, which was the first escrow smart contract to leverage open banking for settling peer-to-peer crypto to fiat asset exchange.

 ## Try it out!
 The platform is available at https://peermarket-heroku.herokuapp.com/